Errors and reverts¶

 require¶

-cond is any expression that produces a non-zero value to pass. msg_bytes is a bytes value (typically constructed with pack_sel(...) or returned by a helper).
+cond is any expression; the assertion passes when it produces a non-zero value. msg_bytes is a bytes value, typically constructed with pack_sel(...) or returned by a helper.

 Bytecode: